 So how does a self-leveling topping compare to the real deal?

-“It’s like concrete in that it’s cementitious, but it’s composed of a much finer aggregate,” says Increte System’s Cofoid.
+“It’s like concrete in that it’s cementitious, but the composition is a much finer aggregate,” says Increte System’s Cofoid.
 “Concrete has large rock aggregate.
 Self-leveling toppings can have pea gravel added as an extender.
 The mix also includes leveling agents and additional chemistry not found in concrete.”

 Westcoat’s Koury explains it this way: “Concrete consists of four ingredients: sand, rock, cement and water.
 With the average self-leveling topping, you’re looking at 10 to 20 ingredients that work together to give a hard-cured concrete finish within hours or days.
 It has to be fast drying, close to ultimate hardening in a week.
 In some cases, you’re walking on top of the stuff in four to six hours.”